How can you compare two career options in terms of how satisfying and high-impact they’ll be?

 When it comes to figuring out which job is best for you, we’re in favour of investigating and experimenting with different options, rather than trying to figure it all out ahead of time.
 And often the most important step is simply to consider more options.

 However, you’re likely to have limited time to investigate, so you’ll need some way to do an initial elimination of options.
 Similarly, if your investigations are not conclusive, then ultimately you’ll need to make an in-depth assessment of each option on your short list.
 In both cases, our career framework can help.

-Use the framework as part of our full process for choosing between career options, as covered in our decision-making tool and this article.
+Use the framework as part of our full process for choosing between career options, as covered in this article and our decision-making tool.
 You also need to try to generate more options, resolve uncertainties, and so on.
 Ultimately you need to do a loop: assess -> learn more -> assess -> learn more, until you converge on an answer.